bigmlcom/bigml-node/docs/index.md

 Models, Ensembles and Logistic Regressions can be used at different operating points, that is, associated to particular thresholds.
-Each operating point is then defined by the kind of property you use as threshold, its value and a the class that is supposed to be predicted if the threshold is reached.
+Each operating point is then defined by the kind of property you use as threshold, its value and the class that is supposed to be predicted if the threshold is reached.

 Let's assume you decide that you have a binary problem, with classes `True` and `False` as possible outcomes.
-Imagine you want to be very sure to predict the `True` outcome, so you don't want to predict that unless the probability associated to it is over `0,8`.
+Imagine you want to be very sure to predict the `True` outcome, so you don't want to predict that unless the probability associated to it is over `0.8`.
 You can achieve this with any classification model by creating an operating point:

 ```js